flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 * Ensure all edge-cases are handled &
 * Ensure the system prevents some invalid state (e.g. "an order can't be out for delivery if it's waiting on an item to arrive in the warehouse")

 The idea is that we get the compiler to do the work for us (ensuring edge cases are handled & invalid states are prevented) so that we don't have to do it in our application code.
 If we don't have to write code to prevent these problems, then it's less important to write tests showing that the problems have been prevented.

+As a massive simplification, we want the compiler to prevent our program from compiling if
+* It has failed to deal with an edge-case
+* It is creating an invalid state

+#### The problem with (unchecked) exceptions

+Most modern mainstream programming languages (C#, Python, Java, C++, JavaScript, PHP) use [exceptions](https://en.wikipedia.org/wiki/Exception_handling) to deal with anomalous or exceptional conditions.

+The basic idea is that if something unexpected happens (outside of the "normal" flow) then our code throws an exception.
+When an exception is thrown, the code that would normally follow is not executed - instead, the call stack is unwound to the nearest frame (call) that explicitly handles exceptions of that type.
+If the exception is handled (by code lower down in the call stack) then the program can continue (from the point at which the exception was handled) - if not, the program crashes and terminates.

+Depending on the programming language, exceptions can be either "checked" or "unchecked":
+*